Liu-Zhonglin/HKU-MATH-Notes/README.md

 # HKU-MATH-Notes

-This repository contains course notes for HKU Mathematics courses.
+This repository contains course materials for HKU Mathematics courses.
 Each course is hosted in its own branch.

 ## Branch Structure